 Avigdor Lieberman unleashed a string of vitriol Sunday attacking Prime Minister Benjamin Netanyahu, calling the Turks liars, and labeling the Palestinian Authority as illegitimate.

-"Within the reality of the current political situation and the current coalition, it is not possible to present a real policy that would be accepted to everyone," he said.
+At a conference of Foreign Ministry diplomats, Lieberman said that it would be impossible for Israel's governing coalition to consolidate a unified foreign policy acceptable to each member."Within the reality of the current political situation and the current coalition, it is not possible to present a real policy that would be accepted to everyone," he said.
 "If we were to present a policy program, the coalition simply would not exist anymore.

 Lieberman also criticized Netanyahu, saying that his attempt to achieve a peace agreement with the Palestinians that would tend to all core issues within a year is simply unrealistic.